 - Ensure adequate exposure to natural light. حكم القمار في الالعاب This is particularly important for individuals who may not venture outside frequently.
 Exposure to sunlight during the day, as well as darkness at night, helps to maintain a healthy sleep-wake cycle.

 - Establish a regular relaxing bedtime routine.
 A regular nightly routine helps your body recognize that it is bedtime.
 This could include a warm shower or bath, reading a book, or light stretches.
 When possible, try to avoid emotionally upsetting conversations and activities before sleep.

 - Make sure that your sleep environment is pleasant.
 Mattress and pillows should be comfortable.
 Your bedroom should be cool, between 60 and 67º Fahrenheit, for optimal sleep.
 Light from lamps, cell phones, TV screens, and night lights can make it difficult to fall asleep, so turn those lights off or adjust them when possible.
 Lights stimulate cortisol and interfere with melatonin secretion!
 Consider using blackout curtains, eyeshades, white noise machines, or other devices that make your bedroom more relaxing.

 Got your clean sleep dialed in but still not cutting it?
-Learn more about retraining your circadian rhythms here, and see my favorite sleep herbs and supplements:
+Learn more about retraining your circadian rhythms here, and book a consult for help with sleep.